This information explains what anxiety is and how to manage it.

 Learn relaxation techniques.
 Relaxation techniques, such as deep breathing, meditation, and acupressure (putting pressure on parts of your body to help you relax) can help you manage your anxiety.
 Ask your healthcare provider for more information on relaxation techniques.

-- For more information about integrative medicine therapies that can help with anxiety during your cancer treatment, read our resource Integrative Medicine Therapies and Your Cancer Treatment.
+- For more information about integrative medicine therapies that can help with anxiety during your cancer treatment, read Integrative Medicine Therapies and Your Cancer Treatment.

 - Medication.
 If your anxiety is getting in the way of your daily activities, medication may be helpful.
 Different types of medications are available to treat anxiety.
 For more information, talk with your healthcare provider or call 646-888-0200 to make an appointment with the Counseling Center.